jwagemann/survey_analysis/README.md

-# User requirements of Big Earth Data - Survey 2019
+# Survey on user requirements of Big Earth Data

 This repo hosts the code developed to analyse and visualise the responses from a user requirements survey.
 The programming language R was used for data analysis and visualisation.